t-d-k/LibreCrypt/docs/advanced_topics.md

 "Padding" is additional random data added to the end of a volume file.
 Any padding added will not be available for use as part of the mounted volume, and serves to increase the size of the volume.

-Encrypted volumes typically have a file size that is a multiple of 512 bytes, or a "signature size" beyond the last 1MB boundry.
+Encrypted volumes typically have a file size that is a multiple of 512 bytes, or a "signature size" beyond the last 1MB boundary.
 To prevent this, you may wish to append random "padding" data to the new volume.

 Padding also reduces the amount of information available to an attacker with respect to the maximum amount of the encrypted that may actually be held within the volume.